KaylebJay/petz-1/petz/docs/petz.md

 - If you destroy a behive all their bees will die.
 Six honeycomb will be dropped.
 - You can create a behive with 6 honeycombes and one captured worker bee.
 - Player created behives only will have one bee when placed.
 But you can add more captured bees to a behive (right click) till the limit.
 Be care: If you put manually a new bee on a behive and the limit is reached, a bee that would be out when come back will die when entering the behive, in order the limit being respected.
+- If you put an igniter or a torch below a behive (til 4 nodes), the bees inside will go out.
 - Trick: Put some flowers surrounding the behive to start the production of honey.
 - Trick: Point to a behive to known its statistics about the honey and bees (currently inside).